syncfusion-content/flutter-docs/Flutter/linear-gauge/animation.md

 ## Animate Shape and Widget Marker Pointer

-Both the shape and widget marker pointers will have the same set of properties and behave simillarly for animation.
-So we have demonstarted the `LinearShapePointer` only but the same is appllicable for `LinearWidgetPointer` too.
+Both the shape and widget marker pointers will have the same set of properties and behave similarly for animation.
+So we have demonstrated the `LinearShapePointer` only but the same is applicable for `LinearWidgetPointer` too.

 ### Marker pointer with `bounceOut` animation